This post may contain affiliate links. You can view our affiliate disclosure here.

 Practically all modern golf GPS watches use rechargeable lithium-ion batteries.

-A good golf GPS watch should have a battery life of 9-17 hours, depending on the mode.
+A good golf GPS watch should have a battery life of 9-17 hours, and considerably longer than this (at least a week) if it has a smartwatch mode.
 We do not recommend getting a model with a battery life that is lower than this range.

 5. Display